andrewhlu/web/index.md

 ## I'm a third year Computer Engineering student at UC Santa Barbara.<br>This summer, I will be a Software Development Engineer Intern at Amazon.

 ## I enjoy attending hackathons and building things in my free time.
 Take a look at some of my projects below!

-## Please note that this website is still in the process of being constructed.
-I hope to have it finished soon!